LukeGarnham/Wired-and-Wiser-MS3/README.md

 Having worked in the energy industry, I am aware that there are many interconnected processes and chains of information passed via numerous parties.
 I could have made my project a lot more complex as there are many other parts to the process of a meter installation which I could have included.
 For example, if my fictitious company were real, they would have a team of qualified engineers who would need to be assigned to each meter installation booking.
 Each engineer would have rotas with certain availability and cover certain regions within Britain.
 These would need to be considered if users were to be given the choice to select their installation date.
 Once meters are installed, the next step for my fictitious company would be to inform the supplier perhaps via an automated email being sent with information about the meter installation such as date of meter exchange, final meter read, new meter serial number.

 I wanted to keep my project simple and manageable and the steps mentioned above could be future developments.
 I have opted to focus on the exchange of information between customers and my fictional meter installation company, Wired and Wiser.
+My project consists of:
+- Home page:  This provides users with information about smart meters and hopefully entices them in to booking an appointment to have one installed.
+- Register page:  Users can register with my website.
+- Sign In page:  Registered users can sign themselves in.
+- Account page:  This is the page users a directed to when they sign in and it shows them any booking and account information.
+- Booking page:  Signed in users can book their smart meter installation appointments.
+- View Booking page:  Users with a booking can view the details about it.
+- Update Booking page:  Users can amend booking details and delete/cancel the booking.
+- Update Account page:  Users can amend their account details and delete their account which also deletes/cancels any bookings they've made.

 For this, two collections are required in my database: one for storing user information and one for storing meter installation booking information.
 The users email address will act as a primary key in the *users* collection and will be used to link users to their records in the *meter_installs* collection.
 I have allowed users of my website to select an installation date that suits them.
 I drew the plan for my database using [app.diagrams.net](app.diagrams.net) – the plan is below:

 ![Database plan](static/images/readme-images/ms3-db-plan.png)